amirothman/genre-erkennung-pipeline/Tutorial.md

 After running that script, you will realize a bunch of csv files in your dataset.
 It may take a while for this process to finish.
 Have a cup of coffee or a line of cocaine.
 Depends on which level of rockstar you are.

-After that step you would have a bunch of csv files.
-Now to convert them into numpy arrays and pickle them, so you can reuse and abuse them.
+After that step you will have a bunch of csv files.
+Now convert them into numpy arrays and pickle them, so you can reuse and abuse them.
 For this we will turn to ``parse_features.py``.
-The method which we will utilize is ``build_vectors``
+The used method is ``build_vectors``

 ```python
 build_vectors(folder_path,keyword,lower_limit)